btuomanen/get-mint-wallpaper/README.md

 # get-mint-wallpaper
-Some simple Bash scripts to retrieve Linux Mint wallpaper from deb files in repo.
+Some simple Bash / PowerShell scripts to retrieve Linux Mint wallpaper from deb files in repo.